ferdymercury/RPi-pHat-Thermocouple/README.md

 <img src="meta/RPi-pHat-Thermocouple.png" style="width:100%">

-## Kicad Notes
+# Kicad Notes

 * This PCB design uses some libraries available here [Mike's KiCad Libraries](https://github.com/mikelawrence/KiCad-Libraries).
 * This PCB was designed with [KiCad 5.1.5](http://kicad-pcb.org).
 * The MAX31850K parts have an exposed pad on the bottom which requires either a reflow oven or hot air to solder properly.

-## Design
+# Design

-### Input Power
+## Input Power

 This board has screw terminals to which you can connect a **regulated 5VDC** power supply.
 This is is connected **directlly** to the +5V power pins on the Raspberry Pi GPIO connector.

-**You should only connect +5V DC power to the screw terminals when you are not powering the Raspberry Pi via its USB connector.**
+**You should _never_ connect 5V DC power to the screw terminals if the Raspberry Pi is being powered via it's USB connector!**

-If the Raspberry Pi is power in the usual way via its micro USB connector, then the Raspberry Pi will supply power to this PCB and power the components on the board.
+If the Raspberry Pi is powered in the usual way via its micro USB connector, then the Raspberry Pi will supply power to this PCB and power the components on the board.
 Alternatively, if it is more convienient to provide regulated +5V DC power from another source, then the screw terminals are available for that purpose.

 The components on the board draw well under 100mA of power at 5V, so there ought to be no concern when powering from the Raspberry Pi that the PCB is plugged into.

+## Isolated RS-232 interface

 Separately, there is a 4 pin screw terminal connection for RS-232 transmit and receive as well as generator controller ground and generator controller 5VDC.
 The ground and power on this 4 position screw terminal is